dwanderton/dwanderton.github.io/_posts/2015-08-29-start-up-bus.markdown

 categories: portfolio
 ---

 PowerCouple was developed while travelling from London to Cologne using a double-decker bus - a feat easier imagined than executed.
 We had 72 hours to start a new business, and pitch our ideas, in competition with 80 other startups.
-We were featured in the most read business magazine in Europe, <a href="http://businesslife.ba.com/Ideas/Features/All-aboard-the-startup-bus.html">BA Business Life</a>.
+We were featured in the most read business magazine in Europe, <a href="http://businesslife.ba.com/Ideas/Features/All-aboard-the-startup-bus.html">BA Business Life</a> and took second place in the competition.

 <center>
 <br/>